Mjz86/C_colon/mcc.md

 is `predictable` and, after analyzing its call graph, it must not call itself in any point in the graph( no recursive graph). otherwise the program is ill-formed. a critical system might require all functions to be `critically_predictable` ( an interrupt handle is probably required to be a critically predictable function pointer) .
-( note that this is only possible because function pointers dont interfere with static analysis because of the `predictable` requirements).
+( note that this is only possible because function pointers do not interfere with static analysis because of the `predictable` requirements).

 - `effectless`: